 Avoiding Liability Bulletin – December 2015

-The following reminders/topics are not in order of importance and are only brief comments about a variety of issues – most of which I have written about before in various degrees of detail.
-I encourage you to easily research those further details in the archives, arranged by topic, at the CPH and Associates website (Legal Resources).
+The following reminders / topics are not in order of importance and are only brief comments about a variety of issues – most of which I have written about before in various degrees of detail.
+I encourage you to easily research those further details in the archives, arranged by topic, at the CPH & Associates website (Avoiding Liability).

 … Suppose that the patient owes you money after therapy is terminated.
 The typical options are – forgive the debt, make one or more oral and then written requests, send the matter to collections, or sue in small claims court.
 I would generally avoid the collections option because, among other reasons, it could trigger a complaint or claim from the aggrieved patient, especially (but not necessarily) if the collections agency acted improperly or in an abusive manner.
 If the collections option is for some reason used, careful selection of the company is necessary.
 Additionally, it is important to make sure, to the extent possible, that the former patient has been given notice of the fact that the matter (the debt) will be turned over to a collections company if the debt is not paid (or if payments do not commence) by a certain date.
 In any event, do not act out of anger or retribution, but rather, out of longer term self-interest.